 Pulses represent the second most significant category of food crops following cereals and serve as the primary source of vegetable protein.
 These crops are recognized for enhancing the physical properties of soil through their tap root systems, which penetrate deeper soil layers, and their capacity to utilize atmospheric nitrogen via biological nitrogen fixation, a process that is both economically viable and environmentally sustainable.
 Pulses exhibit drought resistance and contribute to the prevention of soil erosion due to their deep root systems and effective ground cover.
 Furthermore, pulses engage in symbiotic relationships to fix atmospheric nitrogen.
 In India, pulses are cultivated over an area of 28.90 million hectares, yielding a total production of 26.06 million tonnes, with an average productivity of 902 kg ha-1 (Agricultural Statistics at a Glance, 2023).

 Greengram [Vigna radiata (L.) Wilczek], commonly referred to as mungbean, is a self-pollinated leguminous crop cultivated during both the Kharif (July-October) and Summer (March-June) seasons in the arid and semi-arid regions of India.
 Its cultivation across various seasons and cropping systems is facilitated by its shorter growth duration and reduced sensitivity to photoperiod and thermal variations.
 The adoption of greengram cultivation during the summer season has gained widespread acceptance due to the availability of new varieties, which contribute to additional income, enhance soil fertility, and promote efficient land utilization (Dodwadia and Sharma, 2012).
-Post-harvest, greengram plants can be utilized as green fodder or green manure.
+The greengram plants residue can be utilized as green fodder or green manure.
 In India, greengram ranks as the third most important pulse crop after chickpea and pigeon pea, with significant cultivation in the states of Rajasthan, Madhya Pradesh, Punjab, Haryana, Uttar Pradesh, Maharashtra, Karnataka, Andhra Pradesh, and Tamil Nadu.
 It is a rich source of protein and vitamin B, offering an excellent protein content of 24.5%, along with high-quality lysine (460 mg g N-1) and tryptophan (60 mg g N-1).
 Additionally, it contains notable quantities of ascorbic acid and riboflavin (0.21 mg 100 g-1) (Azadi et al., 2013).

 Planting time constitutes a critical non-monetary factor in realizing the yield potential of improved crop varieties, as it facilitates optimal synchronization between the vegetative and reproductive phases of the crop (Kumar et al., 2015; Kumar et al., 2016).
 Greengram is frequently cultivated on marginal lands and is typically provided with suboptimal fertilizer doses in local varieties, resulting in low productivity.
 The indiscriminate application of inorganic fertilizers leads to multi-nutrient deficiencies, thereby reducing yield (Sahoo et al., 2024).
 Consequently, maintaining nutrient balance is essential for enhancing crop yields.
 To optimize green gram production, it is imperative to employ a balanced and efficient fertilizer strategy that integrates inorganic, organic, and biofertilizers, along with foliar application, to achieve higher yields and reduce production costs.
 There is an urgent need to decrease the reliance on chemical fertilizers and instead increase the use of organic manures, which are known to enhance the physico-chemical properties of soil and supply nutrients to plants.
 Foliar application is advantageous due to its rapid and efficient nutrient utilization, prevention of losses through leaching and fixation, and regulation of nutrient uptake by plants.